-If you get what feels like a “heat rash,” or feel itchy when you exercise, eat spicy foods, transition into warmer rooms, or other activities which cause sweat or increase in body temperature, you may want to talk to a doctor to find out if you have cholinergic urticaria (hives caused by heat).
+If you get what feels like a “heat rash,” or an itchy feeling when you exercise, eat spicy foods, transition into warmer rooms, or other activities that cause sweat or an increase in body temperature, you may want to talk to a doctor to find out if you have cholinergic urticaria (hives caused by heat).

-This condition gets its name from 2 sources:
+This condition gets its name from two sources:

-- “Cholinergic” which means “related to acetylcholine.”
+- “Cholinergic” means “related to acetylcholine.”
 Acetylcholine is a chemical used in the parasympathic nervous system.
 It acts as a neurotransmitter.
 Acetylcholine seems to be involved in cholinergic urticaria reactions.
-It appears that when acetylcholine is released at the nerve endings in the skin, it initiate a hives response.
+It appears that when acetylcholine is released at the nerve endings in the skin, it initiates a hives response.

 - “Urticaria” (the medical term for hives) originates from the Latin word urtica, which means “stinging nettle.”
 A stinging nettle is the name of a plant that has small hair-like needles that sting if touched by humans.
 In urticaria, histamine is released which produces a very prickly and itchy feeling in the skin.

 Cholinergic Urticaria- A Brief Overview

 Cholinergic Urticaria is a medical term used to describe a subcategory of physical urticaria (hives).
 It is characterized by a hypersensitive response in the skin as a result of the body increasing in temperature (passively or actively), or the precipitating release of sweat.
-Individuals with this physical heat hives condition often ask, “Why do I itch when I get hot or excercise?” –as this is one of the most common symptoms experienced by sufferers.
+Individuals with this physical heat hives condition often ask, “Why do I itch when I get hot or exercise?”
+This is the most common symptom experienced by sufferers.

 Individuals may experience a cholinergic urticaria reaction in response to any activity that increases overall body temperature (or causes a sweat release).
-Some examples include:
+Some examples include the following: